Digital agility and incremental gains – the future of optimisation

 It starts with a DXP

 In order to get the most from a digital strategy and indeed digital optimisation you need to ensure that maturity takes precedence.
-By choosing an agency with experience in building websites, leveraging tools and crafting bespoke strategies based on industry leading digital experience platforms (DXP), you are halfway there.
+By choosing a digital & IT consultancy with experience in building websites, leveraging tools and crafting bespoke strategies based on industry leading digital experience platforms (DXP), you are halfway there.
 But what is a DXP?

 A DXP is an integrated set of core technologies that support the composition, management, delivery and optimisation of contextualised digital experiences.
 In short, it’s the platform or CMS in which you go to build and manage your website.
 As well as this it is the place where you can flesh out your customer personas and journeys and guide users seamlessly towards a conversion.